Mix Run, Pennsylvania

 Mix Run is an unincorporated village located in Gibson Township, Cameron County, Pennsylvania, United States.
 The village is not tracked by the U.S. Census Bureau.

 Geography

 The village is somewhat remote and is located adjacent to Elk State Forest.

 Personalities

 The village is most famous as the birthplace and childhood home of silent film actor Tom Mix (1880–1940).
+It is named after Tom Mix's great-great-grandfather, who founded the village.